Sign of the horns: Religious and superstitious meaning

 In Hatha Yoga, a similar hand gesture – with the tips of middle and ring finger touching the thumb – is known as Apāna Mudrā, a gesture believed to rejuvenate the body.
 In Indian classical dance forms, it symbolizes the lion.
 In Buddhism, the Karana Mudrā is seen as an apotropaic gesture to expel demons, remove negative energy, and ward off evil.
 It is commonly found on depictions of Gautama Buddha.
 It is also found on the Song dynasty statue of Laozi, the founder of Taoism, on Mount Qingyuan, China.

 An apotropaic usage of the sign can be seen in Italy and in other Mediterranean cultures where, when confronted with unfortunate events, or simply when these events are mentioned, the sign of the horns may be given to ward off further bad luck.
 It is also used traditionally to counter or ward off the "evil eye" (malocchio).
 In Italy specifically, the gesture is known as the corna ('horns').
 With fingers pointing down, it is a common Mediterranean apotropaic gesture, by which people seek protection in unlucky situations (a Mediterranean equivalent of knocking on wood).
 The President of the Italian Republic, Giovanni Leone, startled the media when, while in Naples during an outbreak of cholera, he shook the hands of patients with one hand while with the other behind his back he superstitiously made the corna, presumably to ward off the disease or in reaction to being confronted by such misfortune.
+Very often it is accompanied by a characteristic superstitious invocation: "Tèee!", a slang form derived from "Tiè!", "Tieni!", ("Hold it !"), second person of the imperative of the verb "Tenere" ("To Hold").

 In Italy and other parts of the Mediterranean region, the gesture must usually be performed with the fingers tilting downward or in a leveled position not pointed at someone and without movement to signify the warding off of bad luck; in the same region and elsewhere, the gesture may take a different, offensive, and insulting meaning if it is performed with fingers upward or if directed aggressively towards someone especially in a swiveling motion (see section below).

-The sign of the horns is used during religious rituals in Wicca, to invoke or represent the Horned god.
+The sign of the horns is used during religious rituals in Wicca, to invoke or represent the Horned God.

 In LaVeyan Satanism, the sign of the horns is used as a traditional salutation, either for informal or ritual purposes.